marick/structural-typing/README.md

 ## A whirlwind tour

-Type descriptions are stored in one or more *type-repos*.
+Type descriptions are stored in one or more [type-repos](https://github.com/marick/structural-typing/wiki/Glossary#type-repo).
 For these examples, I'll use the predefined default global repo so that I don't have to keep mentioning it all the time.
 (In production, I recommend a different [setup](https://github.com/marick/structural-typing/wiki/Recommended-setup).)